blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 =====================================================
 ``./komodod -ac_name=5REWDECENDPERCSTAKE -ac_supply=1000 -ac_reward=500000000 -ac_decay=75000000 -ac_end=10000 -ac_perc=10000000 -ac_pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_staked=60``

-1000 coin premine

-5 coin block reward

-Block reward ends at block 10000.

-``ac_decay`` has no effect without ``ac_halving`` and ``ac_reward`` both set.

-Chain adjusts difficulty so 60% of blocks are proof of stake, 40% proof of work.
+A 1000-coin pre-mine, a 5-coin block reward, the block reward ends at block 10000, and the chain adjusts difficulty so 60% of blocks are mined via PoS, 40% via PoW.

-Pubkey address receives 0.5 coin for every mined block.(an additional 10% of block reward)

-Pubkey address receives an additional 10% for every transaction made on the chain.
-For example, if a transaction sends 100 coins, 10 additional coin is created and sent to the pubkey address.
-This includes the additional verification transaction in POS blocks, meaning the pubkey address receives more coins for every POS block.
+The pubkey address receives 0.5 coin for every mined block (an additional 10% above the block reward).
+The pubkey address receives an additional 10% for every transaction made on the chain.
+For example, if a transaction sends 100 coins, 10 additional coins are created and sent to the pubkey address.
+This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.

+For ``ac_decay`` to have an effect, both ``ac_halving`` and ``ac_reward`` must be set.

 ``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.